leoffx/deep-learning-model-for-computational-fluid-dynamics/README.md

 ### Setup TensorFlow

 This code was created and tested using TensorFlow 2.0 GPU on Google Colab.
 The installation can be done by running the command `!pip install tensorflow-gpu==2.0.0` before the imports.
+Newer versions should work as well.

 ### Generate Dataset